Implementing your ISMS to achieve ISO 27001?

 There are a number of starting points, and not all organisations will choose the same route.

 To help you quickly achieve success and make the job of implementing then managing your ISMS easier we have included a number of relevant ISMS policies for you to ‘Adopt’.
 These automatically take advantage of the powerful prebuilt tools and controls within ISMS.Online.
-We have also included how to deliver the ISO 27001:2013 core requirements and proposed many other policies that you might wish to ‘Adapt’ for your local needs too.
+We have also included how to deliver the 27001:2013 core requirements and proposed many other policies that you might wish to ‘Adapt’ for your local needs too.

 Of course, every organisation is unique so the information security issues and risks encountered in one organisation will differ to another.
 As such there are some parts of the system which are unique to your environment and you will simply ‘Add’ your own policies into the relevant activity areas.
 Where relevant we have offered some guidance on what to consider here too.